The story of Tākina

 A place to share

-Tākina Wellington Convention and Exhibition Centre’s top two floors will deliver Wellington's first premium venue to host international conferences, with more than 10,000sqm of flexible meeting space.
-Tākina will showcase the Capital’s expertise and thought leadership as it hosts established conferences and creates new ones to support Wellington’s key sectors.
+The top two floors deliver Wellington's first premium venue to host international conferences, with more than 10,000sqm of flexible meeting space.
+Tākina showcases the Capital’s expertise and thought leadership as it hosts established conferences and creates new ones to support Wellington’s key sectors.

 A place to inspire